1871fotc/fotc/docs/walks/jewish-trail.md

     ![](../assets/van-millingen.jpg){ width="20%" }

-## Van Millingen
+## Van Millingen  <!-- (3‑ss‑gg)-->

-It would be a pity if this fine Grey‑Gum has to be destroyed before it does further damage.
+==It would be a pity if this fine Grey‑Gum has to be destroyed before it does further damage.
 It may have been planted on this grave by someone who meant well but did not realise what damage it could ultimately do.
 Otherwise, it may have grown from a wind‑blown seed or a seed dropped by a bird.
-Perhaps the tree will be left to grow after all?
+Perhaps the tree will be left to grow after all?==

 ???
 Example "Directions"